GoogleCloudPlatform/functions-framework-cpp/google/cloud/functions/quickstart/README.md

 The Functions Framework for C++ recommends using [vcpkg][vcpkg-gh] to manage dependencies.
-This is how dependencies will be installed and compiled in the production environment, you probably want to use the same approach in development.
+This is how dependencies will be installed and compiled in the production environment, so you probably want to use the same approach in development.
 Follow the [vcpkg install instructions][vcpkg-install] to get vcpkg installed on your development environment.
 For example, on Linux you would use: